projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 * *-s 8,ahci,cd:/root/img/virtio-win-0.1.141.iso*: This is another cdrom device to install the virtio Windows driver later.
 Make sure it points to your VirtIO ISO path.

+* *-s 8,ahci,cd:/root/img/winvirtio.iso*:
-* *-s 8,ahci,cd:/root/img/winvirtio.iso*:This is another cdrom device to install the oracle Windows driver later.
+  to install the Oracle Windows driver later.
 Make sure it points to your winvirtio ISO path

 * *--ovmf /root/bios/OVMF.fd*:
   Make sure it points to your OVMF binary path